ibm-cloud-docs/Db2onCloud/br.md

 ## Restore
 {: #br_restore}

-All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups offsite. {: important}
+All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups and archived transaction logs offsite. {: important}

 For information about point-in-time restores, see [Point-in-time restore](#point-in-time).